Creative and Brand Strategy

 In each arrangement, the relative position and proportions of the wordmark and shield are locked.
 These three arrangements should not be altered in any way.
 If none of these arrangements fits your application, or if a vendor suggests that you alter an arrangement to accommodate their production methods, please contact Publication Services and we will work with you and the vendor to find a solution.

 The shield of the logo should not be used by itself (except in special, authorized circumstances).
 Do not attach different words or graphics to it.
 The words “University of Rochester” may not be set in a different typeface.
 It is critical to building a strong identity, to always use the shield and the wordmark together as they appear in one of the three arrangements.
 There are special circumstance under which the shield may be reproduced by itself.
-Contact Creative Services for help.
+Contact Creative and Brand Strategy for help.

 Minimum Sizes for Print